Joe Gomez: International career

 Gomez has been capped by England at under-16, under-17 and under-19 levels.
 In May 2014, he was part of the squad that won the 2014 UEFA European Under-17 Championship in Malta, playing every minute of England's five matches and being named in UEFA's team of the tournament.
-Through his father he could have been eligible to play for Gambia.
+Through his father he could have been eligible to play for the Gambia.

 On 25 August 2015, he received his first call-up to the under-21 squad.
 On 30 August 2017, Gomez was announced as England U21 captain ahead of the qualifying campaign for the 2019 UEFA European Under-21 Championship.

 He received his first call-up to the England senior squad in November 2017.
 He made his England debut against Germany at Wembley Stadium in a friendly match, coming on as a substitute to replace Phil Jones in a 0–0 draw.
 Gomez received a man of the match award in the following game for his performance against Brazil, earning praise for a number of crucial interceptions, and for his ability to nullify the threat of Neymar.
+He was named in England's 26-man squad for UEFA Euro 2024.

 Style of play

-Gomez prefers to play as a centre-back but can also play as a full back on either side.
+Gomez prefers to play as a centre-back but can also play as a full-back on either side.
 He has been described as a complete footballer and composed ball-playing centre-back with his style of play, being compared to that of Rio Ferdinand whom he idolised growing up.
 Gomez is also noted for his athleticism, pace and strength; he is able to produce powerful and dangerous runs up-field on the counter-attack and in defence is rarely physically dominated by an opponent.